 hamburger

-Is UPSC Tough?
+Is UPSC Tough for Average Students?
 5 Reasons Why IAS is Toughest Exam in India

 Is UPSC Tough?
-UPSC Exam is considered to be one of the toughest exams in the country.
+One of the toughest exams in the country is UPSC Exam.
 The first barrier to becoming an IAS officer is UPSC Prelims, which is tough to crack as lakhs of aspirants appear for the exam.
-Only a few with mere determination become eligible to give UPSC Mains exam.
-The candidates getting an exceptional rank in the Mains examination are called for the final interview round.
+Only a few with mere determination become eligible to give the Mains exam.
+Candidates getting an exceptional rank in the Mains examination are called for the final interview round.

 Out of lakhs, only a hundred of students get recruited into the Indian civil services after clearing the personality test.
 However, aspirants must understand that the UPSC exam can be cleared easily with patience, honesty, determination, and if everything falls into place.
 Read this article to get a perfect answer to why is UPSC tough, along with relevant explanations.